Masenkyo/Examen/README.md

 </p>

-Linx Interactive is een game bedrijf waarbij onderling contact en samenwerking op de 1e plek staan.
-Linx Interactive heeft ons gevraagd om een lokale co-op multiplayer game te maken, waarbij samenwerking en positieve connecties van belang zijn.
-Door samenwerking en communicatie word het gemeenschappelijke doel (samenwerken om te winnen) behaald.
-De opdrachtever wilt graag dat de dat de spelers positieve emoties naar elkaar ervaren tijdens het spelen, zoals trots, waardering, dankbaarheid.

-BOUNCY BITES is een lokale coöperatieve multiplayergame voor 2 tot 4 spelers, het is makkelijk te begrijpen en kan gespeeld kan worden door een breed scala aan mensen.
-Spelers sluiten aan via een PlayStation-controller en zodra iedereen is aangesloten, laat de camera een overzicht zien van het level van einde naar begin.
-Een object wordt bovenaan het scherm ingeladen en valt naar beneden.
-Het stuitert van flipper naar flipper, waarbij elke speler zijn eigen flipper bestuurt via de joystick.
-Door goed samen te werken moeten spelers het object veilig naar het einde bereiken.
+Linx Interactive is a game company where interpersonal contact and collaboration are the top priorities.
+Linx Interactive has asked us to create a local co-op multiplayer game, where teamwork and positive connections are important.
+Through collaboration and communication, the common goal (working together to win) is achieved.
+The client would like players to experience positive emotions towards each other while playing, such as pride, appreciation, and gratitude.

+BOUNCY BITES is a local cooperative multiplayer game for 2 to 4 players.
+It is easy to understand and can be played by a wide range of people.
+Players connect via a PlayStation controller, and once everyone is connected, the camera shows an overview of the level from end to start.
+An object is loaded at the top of the screen and falls down.
+It bounces from flipper to flipper, with each player controlling their own flipper using the joystick.
+By working well together, players must safely guide the object to the end.

 # [*Pipeline*](https://github.com/Masenkyo/Examen/wiki/Pipeline "Pipeline")